jananir0719/Experiment-07-Pick-and-place-of-objects-using-Dobot-magician-robot/README.md

 12.Move the robot back to the Home position.

+13.Run the programmed sequence and verify that the object is successfully picked and placed.

 # RESULT:

 <img width="1600" height="1200" alt="image" src="https://github.com/user-attachments/assets/d7f84a21-0f43-4533-8591-de8595509bbe" />

-13.Run the programmed sequence and verify that the object is successfully picked and placed.

-#RESULT: